 Hannah (Badal) Getachew-Smith (she/her) is an evaluator and public health professional.
-She recently completed her doctorate in the Media, Technology, and Society program within the Department of Communication Studies and a Presidential Fellow at Northwestern University.
+She recently completed her doctorate in the Media, Technology, and Society program within the Department of Communication Studies at Northwestern University.
 She was trained in public health with an emphasis on behavioral sciences and health education, earning a Master of Public Health from the Rollins School of Public Health at Emory University.
 Prior to returning to Northwestern, Hannah spent four years working at the Centers for Disease Control and Prevention (CDC) conducting research to develop and evaluate national HIV prevention campaigns.
 Hannah is also a Certified Health Education Specialist (CHES).

 At Northwestern, Hannah was a Presidential Fellow and worked with Dr. Courtney Scherr in the Health Communication Interaction Design Lab to develop and evaluate interventions to facilitate difficult conversations in health.
 Hannah’s research interests focus on the evaluation of digital health interventions that address health disparities.
-Her dissertation work is situated within the context of developmental delays and disabilities among children.
-Her research is generously supported by Northwestern University’s Presidential Fellowship.
+Her dissertation work was situated within the context of developmental delays and disabilities among children.

 - Scherr, C. L., Getachew-Smith, H., Ross, A. A., Marshall-Fricker, C. G., Shrestha, N., Brooks, K., Fischhoff, B., & Vadaparampil, S. T. (2020).
 A modern dilemma: How experts grapple with ambiguous genetic test results.
 Medical Decision Making, 40(5), 655-668. https://doi.org/10.1177/0272989X20935864